Savasstion/OpenGL_3DRenderer/README.md

 # Overview
 This is a renderer built on OpenGL to render a 3D robot model for my Graphics Programming course assignment.
+It uses the FBX SDK to import fbx file formats into the scene and uses linear interpolation to animate the robot using keyframes.

 # Requirements
 - FBX SDK